1. A retail storefront,

 --When is your busy season?
 When might it take longer to ship?

 Now that we've been around for so long, we've been able to get a better handle on shipping and inventory as we've grown.
 You should still plan to order about three weeks before your own busy seasons just to be sure you're well stocked beforehand.
 Shipping takes a bit longer than the usual 2-3 days around Back-to-School, Christmas and Graduation.
 During our Market seasons (January, February, and then May, June, July, August), we may take up to five days to get your online/market orders out the door due to order volume.
 We'll post notices on our Facebook page to let you know when we're at Market, but we always have a great staff of people here to help if you have an emergency.
 And that's why this website is so great--your order will go out whether we're here or away now.
 Well, probably. j/k.
+Please note that our offices are closed on alternating Friday's.
+Orders placed during this time will ship on Monday.

 --When do you come out with new Mint® stuff?